Cyberes/litellm-queue/README.md

 This is a simple queuing server that sits in front of your LiteLLM server and reads the `model` header of incoming requests to route them to per-model queues.
-For example, you can limit the model `gpt-4.1` to 4 concurrent requests or limit your llama.cpp backend to only 1 concurrent request.
+For example, you can limit the model `gpt-4.1` to 4 concurrent requests or limit the model `Beepo-22B` on your llama.cpp backend to only 1 concurrent request.

+This is not a perfect solution and hopefully queuing is added to LiteLLM soon.
+Every effort is made to make streaming smooth.

 ### Install